 On this seventeenth Sunday of ordinary time, the Church draws our attention to the need to always turn to God in prayers in all circumstances of life.
 She reminds us that prayer is the key to unlock and enter the heart of God.
 Today, Christ himself gives us this key to success.
 He teaches us how to pray, as well as encourages us to pray without ceasing.

-In today’s first reading, Abraham our father in faith demonstrated great confidence and courage.
+In today’s first reading, Abraham our father in faith demonstrated great courage.
 Without fear he approached God and boldly interceded on behalf of Lot, his nephew.
 He stood in the gap for Lot’s Family in Sodom and Gomorrah.
-He demonstrated that he was an intercessor.
+Through this, he demonstrated that he was a great intercessor.

-In the second reading, Paul reminds us of our redemption in Christ Jesus.
+In the second reading, Paul reminds us of our redemption in Christ.
 He reminds us that this was possible due to our faith in God who raised Jesus from the dead.
 Therefore, it is through this same faith that we must constantly approach God our father in prayer.
-It is through this same faith we must intercede for our families, friends, and especially for our world that is in total chaos right now.
+Through this same faith we must intercede for others, and especially for our world that is in total chaos.

 Today, Jesus thought us that prayer is a necessary tool for us.
 All we need is to be persistent, patient, and humble.
 It is quiet unfortunate that most of us do not tarry and travail in prayer, yet we want mountains to be moved on our behalf.
 The reason is simple, we have lost faith in prayer and consequently in God.

-If we must achieve any success in our mission, our prayer life must be revived, and we must burn with the zeal to pray.
+If we must achieve any success in our mission, our prayer life must be revived and we must burn with the zeal to pray.
 Therefore, like the disciple in today’s gospel, we must humbly implore Jesus: “Lord teach us how to pray.”
-Prayer is a simple project that accomplishes much.
+Prayer is a “simple project” that accomplishes much.
 It is also a thing of the spirit.
-Hence, Paul reminds us that: “We do not know what to pray for, but the Spirit Himself intercedes for us in groans that words cannot express” (Rom 8, 26).
-So we must constantly ask the Spirit of Jesus to help us to pray.
-Also, it important to note that, if we pray according to will and mind of God, He will hear us.
+Hence, Paul reminds us that: “We do not know what to pray for, but the Spirit intercedes for us in groans that words cannot express” (Rom 8:26).
+So, we must constantly ask the Spirit of Jesus to help us to pray.
+Also, it important to note that, if we pray according to the will and mind of God, He will hear us.

-Finally, Our God never goes to sleep.
-He knows when, where, and how to respond and act.
+Finally, our God never goes to sleep.
+He knows when, where, and how to respond.
 Therefore, we must not give up the habit of praying and interceding for one another because prayer unlocks the heart of God.
 It breaks barriers and brings down the power of God.
 Jesus himself started his ministry with prayer and ended it with prayer.
 If we preserver in prayer, we shall gladly testify: “On the day I called, you answered me, O Lord!”